As her son’s killers are jailed for murder, mother describes how he died in her arms

 She has also visited local schools to spread the anti-knife crime message to young people.

-She said: “It starts at home with the parents, I think there are a lot of parents knowing what they [children] are getting up to and know what they are carrying.
+She said: “It starts at home with the parents, I think there are a lot of parents knowing what they [their children] are getting up to and know what they are carrying.
 It starts at home before we go anywhere else.”

-On recent changes in the law banning zombie-style knives and machetes, Leanne is hopeful the situation can improve, but also realistic.
+Regarding recent changes in the law banning zombie-style knives and machetes, Leanne is hopeful the situation can improve, but is also realistic.

 She said: “Sadly I don’t think it [knife crime] will disappear for good, but [I’m] hoping it will improve.”

-As for those now starting their jail sentences, Leanne hopes they one day understand the impact of their actions.
+As for those about to begin their jail sentences, Leanne hopes they one day understand the impact of their actions.
 “I don’t think they really understand yet,” she said.